 The new houses were designed to a high standard of thermal insulation providing outstanding energy performance and efficiency.

-Bowman Riley is currently working on the restoration of two eighteenth century cottages and the development of eight new detached bespoke homes on a 0.8 acre site within the setting of Grade II Listed Marsden Hall in Nelson, Lancashire.
+Bowman Riley worked on the restoration of two eighteenth-century cottages and the development of eight new detached bespoke homes on a 0.8 acre site within the setting of Grade II Listed Marsden Hall in Nelson, Lancashire.

 Marsden Park dates back to 1555 and the cottages were originally ancillary buildings to Marsden Old Hall, an eighteenth century manor house.
 In recent years it had been used as the estates offices for Pendle Borough Council.